Jose-Albala/UrlReader/README.md

 1. We need to pull the docker image by using -docker pull josealbala17/docker-test:latest- in our terminal.
 1. We run the Image in Docker Desktop to create a container and run the container.
 2. Container will install requirements.txt and run the program.
-3. Go to "localhost/create/" and complete the form.
+3. Go to postman.com and send a request on " localhost/create/?="yoururl.com" ".